Eric J. Fritsch, Graduate Adviser

 The Department of Criminal Justice offers a graduate program leading to the following degree:

 The primary objective of the degree program is to provide students with a master's level understanding of the nature and scope of the problems posed by crime, and the operation and administration of the agencies charged with addressing this social problem.
 The central goal of the Master of Science with a major in criminal justice is to improve the ability of its graduates to undertake informed and thoughtful action as direct workers, administrators, or researchers in the justice system.
 The program prepares students for entry-level positions in the justice system for students beginning their professional careers and job advancement for students already employed in the justice system.
 The program also prepares students who are interested in pursuing a PhD upon completion of the master's degree.
 The master's degree in criminal justice allows each student to take a number of electives, thus permitting students to tailor their degrees to their professional and personal needs.
-The faculty in the Department of Criminal Justice come from a diverse range of educational and professional backgrounds including criminal justice, law, sociology, social work and urban studies.
+The faculty in the Department of Criminal Justice come from a diverse range of educational and professional backgrounds including criminal justice, law, sociology, political science, social work and urban studies.

 All general admission requirements to the Toulouse School of Graduate Studies, as outlined elsewhere in this bulletin, must be fulfilled.
 Application must first be made to the Toulouse School of Graduate Studies through the office of the graduate dean.
 Once the student is admitted to the graduate school, the application will be reviewed by the department for admission to the Master of Science with a major in criminal justice program.